 Steve: Got it.
 Got it to on 13 is when you actually went full-time with it got it.

 Steve: And so what are all the different ways that you make money currently?

 Michelle: So now the main ways I make money is mainly making sense of sense and making sense of affiliate marketing.
 I earn a good chunk through my blogging course that I started in July of 2016.
 And then of course the other good chunk is through making sense of sense and that’s through affiliate marketing sponsored Partnerships and display ads.

 Steve: Okay, and then so making sense of sense is like an Finance blog.
 So what can you just give us an idea of who your affiliate partners are?
 And actually if you wouldn’t mind just kind of Define Affiliate marketing for some of the listeners who might not know what that is and then just kind of how you get these affiliate Partnerships established?

-So affiliate marketing is really great because since I do Trouble full time, I am able to earn an income when I don’t have internet what I’m sleeping when I’m not stealing or something like that.
+So affiliate marketing is really great because since I do travel full time, I am able to earn an income when I don’t have internet when I’m sleeping when I’m out sailing or something like that.
 So it makes it more possible for me to travel full-time because I’m earning more of a passive income.

-Steve: So you can’t do it for late marketing effectively, unless you have traffic right?
+Steve: So you can’t do affiliate marketing effectively, unless you have traffic right?
 So what would be some of your advice for someone just kind of starting out in this blogging game?
 Like what is the order that you should be doing things in?

 Steve: Can we talk about some of those fundamentals if you wouldn’t mind?